Skip to content

 • Skill-authoring guidelines + lessons-build-skill

-The synthesis distilled twelve shared principles across all sources, resolved four cross-source contradictions, and produced the universal kernel rendered in §7 of the framework.
+The synthesis distilled twelve shared principles across all sources, resolved four cross-source contradictions, and produced the universal kernel that the framework renders.
 The skill encodes that kernel verbatim.

 Canonical source: .claude/skills/prompt-enhancer/SKILL.md